Solved

 What's the best robot vacuum for pet hair?

-The best robot vacuum for pet hair is without a doubt the iRobot Roomba j9+.
-Not only does it have good pickup performance, an auto-emptying bin so you can basically set it and forget it, and amazing navigating skills, but it also has features designed specifically for pet parents, including the ability to avoid pet accidents, pet toys, food bowls, cords, and many others.
+The best robot vacuum for pet hair is without a doubt the eufy S1 Pro Omni as delved into above.
+But a cheaper alternative is the iRobot Roomba j9+, which not only has good pickup performance, an auto-emptying bin so you can basically set it and forget it, and amazing navigating skills, but it also has features designed specifically for pet parents, including the ability to avoid pet accidents, pet toys, food bowls, cords, and many others.

 What's the best vacuum for picking up pet hair on a couch?